-While you may commonly hear the word tincture in reference to CBD oil tinctures, this post is specifically dedicated to alcohol-based cannabis tinctures.
+While you may commonly hear the word tincture in reference to CBD oil tinctures, this post is specifically dedicated to a long soak, alcohol-based cannabis tincture.

 Read on to learn more about what a cannabis tincture is and how it can benefit you.

 What Is A Tincture?

 When it comes to cannabis tinctures, the alcohol is used to extract the active ingredients, including cannabinoids like CBD and THC, and terpenes from the plant material.